 Get a better, more sound sleep with the Charlotte’s Web™ CBD Gummies for sleep.
 They are formulated with our full-spectrum hemp extract and contain 10 mg of CBD and 3 mg of melatonin in every serving to help you float off to dreamland.*

-Or, you might respond to CBDMEDIC™, a line of topicals with active ingredients such as camphor and menthol designed to relieve joint and muscle soreness or everyday stiffness due to device usage and posture.
+Or, you might respond to CBDMEDIC™, a line of topicals with active ingredients such as camphor and menthol designed to temporarily relieve minor joint and muscle soreness due to device usage and posture.

-The Back & Neck Pain Relief Ointment soothes necks for temporary relief, with natural ingredients like menthol and camphor with anti-inflammatory properties.
+The Back & Neck Pain Relief Ointment soothes necks for temporary relief, with natural ingredients like menthol and camphor.
 You can use it on your back, shoulders, and waistline, as well.